Senior Research Associate

 Background and experience

-Louise is a public health scientist with an interest in physical activity and sedentary behaviour, and the evaluation of interventions.
-She joined the Centre for Diet and Activity Research (CEDAR) in 2013 as a Career Development Fellow, working on a natural experimental evaluation of the health effects of a new urban motorway.
-Following that she completed a fellowship at CEDAR exploring the effects of interventions on multiple behaviours within their temporal and spatial context.
-Prior to joining CEDAR Louise completed a MA at the University of Western Ontario, examining potential mechanisms for exercise as a treatment for depression; and a PhD at the University of Auckland, examining aspects of physical activity and sedentary behaviour in children.
-Louise spent five years working as a Research Fellow at the National Institute for Health Innovation, primarily involved in the conduct of pragmatic randomised controlled trials.
+Prior to joining the MRC Epidemiology Unit Lou completed a MA at the University of Western Ontario, examining potential mechanisms for exercise as a treatment for depression; and a PhD at the University of Auckland, examining aspects of physical activity and sedentary behaviour in children.
+Lou spent five years working as a Research Fellow at the National Institute for Health Innovation in Auckland, primarily involved in the conduct of pragmatic randomised controlled trials.

 Current work and interests